Cyclical Sector Timing: Revenue Growth as a Signal for Basic Materials, Industrials, Energy, and Consumer Cyclical (2001-2024)

 Full backtest code: github.com/ceta-research/backtests/tree/main/cyclical-timing

 Data: Ceta Research (FMP financial data warehouse).
 Universe: NYSE + NASDAQ + AMEX cyclical sectors.
 Period: 2001-2024, annual rebalance (July), 45-day data lag.
-Past performance doesn't guarantee future results.
+Next-day close (MOC) execution.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.